Last Updated on November 13, 2021 by Jim Ferri

 Sacagawea acted as a translator for Lewis and Clark for most of their journey to the Pacific and back, and helped them to overcome great obstacles.

-In 1800, when she was approximately 12 years old, she was kidnaped from her tribe by an enemy war party.
+In 1800, when she was approximately 12 years old, she was kidnapped from her tribe by an enemy war party.
 She was subsequently sold as a slave to Toussaint Charbonneau, a French-Canadian fur trader, who took her and another Indian woman as his wives.

 Sacagawea and her fur-trader husband were hired by the expedition as translators, as well as for her ability to help to Lewis and Clark through the Rocky Mountains where she had grown up, and to barter with Indian tribes for much-needed horses.